alexisrolland/ComfyUI-Blender/README.md

 ### Install ComfyUI Custom Nodes

 Install the custom nodes contained in this repository on your ComfyUI server.
-Note these nodes do not require any Python dependencies.
+Note these nodes do not require any Python dependency.
 They are only used to define the inputs and outputs of the workflows to be exposed in the Blender plugin.

 ```shell
 cd ./ComfyUI/custom_nodes